UnaCloud/UnaCloud2/README.md

 *	test_password: this variable is used only in development environment, leave default value.
 *	test_url: this variable is used only in development environment, leave default value.

 ##Installation
 Users can choose Quick or Manual Installation depending on their needs to install the environment.

-###Quick Installation using scripts
+###Quick Script-based Installation
-This kind of installation features a great velocity and not distributed components.
-Download package to install UnaCloud using scripts, scripts are designed to run in Ubuntu (12 or better) or Debian (6 or better), don't forget check requeriments.
+This kind of installation is very fast and does not use distributed components.
+Download package for Script-based Installation, scripts are designed to run in Ubuntu (12 or better) or Debian (6 or better), don't forget to check system requeriments.
 * Install SSH server to allow access to server
 * Unzip package in path of your preference.
 * Choose repository folder.
-We recommend a folder with execution privilegies restricted.
+We recommend a folder with restricted execution privileges.
 * Update config.properties file.
 Check pre-configuration section.
 * Set environment variable PATH_CONFIG pointed to config.properties file path.
 * Execute file install.sh